A Black Sheep in Aroostook County

 “Fred turned out to be a very fine man,” James’ granddaughter, Ruth, later told me.
 “Better than my grandfather.”
 Fred’s sisters “were so ashamed of the whole affair that they never visited him when they visited Fort Fairfield…He felt badly that they didn’t go to see him.”

 James, who eventually moved to California, was married at one time to two women in two different parts of the country.
+His family, once informed of the bigamy, were not impressed.

 What Life Was Like…